-1. REFERENCE REGULATIONS
+1. Reference regulations

-1.1.
-By virtue of the provisions of art.
+1.1 By virtue of the provisions of art.
 2391 bis of the Italian Civil Code, the management boards of open joint stock companies must adopt, according to general principles indicated by Consob, rules which ensure "transparency and substantial and procedural fairness of all transactions with related parties" carried out directly or through subsidiaries.

-The control body is required to monitor compliance with the rules adopted and reports on such monitoring at the shareholders' meeting.
+The control body is required to monitor compliance with the rules adopted and reports on such monitoring at the shareholders' meeting (1).

 For the purpose of regulating the above mentioned subject, Consob adopted the Regulations containing provisions relating to transactions with related parties, approved on 12 March 2010, with resolution no. 17221, later amended by resolution no. 17389 of 23 June 2010 (hereinafter, also "Consob Regulation").
 The Consob Regulation also contains provisions implementing articles 114 and 154 ter of the Consolidated Law on Finance on immediate and periodic disclosure.
-In a subsequent communication, Consob also provided indications on the approach it intends to take in supervising the implementation of the regulations (1) and made specific requests pursuant to art.
-114, paragraph 5, of the Consolidated Law on Finance, in a specific subsequent communication (2).
+In a subsequent communication, Consob also provided indications on the approach it intends to take in supervising the implementation of the regulations (2) and made specific requests pursuant to art.
+114, paragraph 5, of the Consolidated Law on Finance, in a specific subsequent communication (3).

-The overall regulations established aim to strengthen the protection of minority shareholders of companies with shares listed on regulated markets or widely distributed among the public.
+The overall regulations established aim to strengthen the protection of minority shareholders of companies with shares listed on regulated markets or widely distributed among the public and provide for administrative sanctions.

 1.2 In line with the provisions of art.
 53, paragraph 4 et seq. of the Consolidated Law on Banking, the Bank of Italy is responsible for regulating conflicts of interest and the conditions and restrictions on undertaking risk-related activities involving persons that could have direct or indirect influence over management of the bank or banking group and its associated entities, in line with CICR (Interministerial Committee for Credit and Savings) instructions.

-In implementation of those provisions, the CICR adopted resolution no. 277 of 29 July 2008, in accordance with which the Bank of Italy issued on 12 December 2011 the enactment regulations - contained in Title 5, Chapter 5, of the New Regulations for the Prudential Supervision of Banks and Banking Groups - Circular no. 263 of 27 December 2006 (hereinafter also referred to as the "Bank of Italy Regulations").
+In implementation of those provisions, the CICR adopted resolution no. 277 of 29 July 2008, in accordance with which the Bank of Italy issued on 12 December 2011 the enactment regulations subsequently implemented in Part III, Chapter 11, of the Supervisory Regulations for Banks - Circular no. 285 of 17 December 2013 (hereinafter also referred to as the "Bank of Italy Regulations") ().
 These regulations apply at individual level to banks authorised in Italy and at consolidated level to banking groups.
 For certain provisions the regulations also regard international subsidiary banks and other Group companies.

-The established regulations aim to preserve objectivity and impartiality of decisions on granting loans and on other transactions, and to avoid possible distortion in the resource allocation process and the banks' exposure to risks that are not adequately monitored.
+The established regulations - which are also supported by administrative sanctions -aim to preserve objectivity and impartiality of decisions on granting loans and on other transactions, and to avoid possible distortion in the resource allocation process and the banks' exposure to risks that are not adequately monitored.